 How does the data collected by EQUIMETRE enable locomotor pain to be detected?
 What situations require vigilance on the part of trainers?

-Detecting injuries and emerging lameness with locomotion analysis
+Detecting injuries and emerging lameness in racehorses with locomotion analysis

 Successfully identifying pain before it turns into an injury is one of EQUIMETRE’s main objectives.
 Monitoring the values of symmetry, regularity, stride frequency and stride length allows for longitudinal monitoring and completes the heart rate analysis.

 How are locomotor parameters affected by pain?
 How do regularity and symmetry data change?